Chart Color Schemes

 Household Composition

-Bentleigh East - South has a typical household mix, with a higher-than-average median household size
+Bentleigh East - South has a typical household mix, with a fairly typical median household size

-Family households account for 76.0% of all households, including 40.1% couples with children, 23.9% couples without children, and 10.9% single parent families.
-Non-family households constitute the remaining 24.0%, with lone person households at 21.8% and group households comprising 2.2% of the total.
-The median household size is 2.6 people, larger than the Greater Melbourne average of 2.5.
+Family households constitute 76.0% of all households, including 40.1% couples with children, 23.9% couples without children, and 10.9% single parent families.
+Non-family households comprise the remaining 24.0%, with lone person households at 21.8% and group households at 2.2%.
+The median household size is 2.6 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households